abenkoula71/indian-food-react/README.md

 Runsthe app in the development
 Open [http://localhost:3000](http://ocalhost:3000) toview it i h It correctly bundls React in producono
-Your app is read to behu.o/ate-rc-ap/docdeplyment) forme i **Note: ths is  -wayoperation.
+Your app is read to behu.o/ate-rc-ap/docdeplyment) forme **Note: ths is  -wayoperation.
 Once yoconfiguriochoce, youcan `jec` at ay time. his command will remove thesingle build dependency from your projec
 Istead, it will copy al the cfiurationfileand teransitive depeecie (webpak, Babel,ESL int,et right intoyour project so you have